 2020 Case Studies in Data Analysis Competition

-The Case Studies in Data Analysis Poster Competition will be held during the Annual Meeting of Statistical Society of Canada (SSC) at Carleton University.
+The Case Studies in Data Analysis Poster Competition will be held online on June 1, 2020.
 The case studies are intended to provide enthusiastic teams of graduate and senior undergraduate students with the opportunity to apply their knowledge to the analysis of big datasets.
 Each participating team will choose to analyze one of the two data sets described below.
 Each team is strongly encouraged to identify a faculty member to support the members as they develop their analytic approach and final presentation.
-Team members will work together to present a poster summarizing their methods and analysis results at the Annual Meeting.
+Team members will work together to present a poster summarizing their methods and analysis results.

 Teams that select this case study will use the aggregated provincial-level hourly demand data for all sectors and annual demand data for each sector from The Canada Energy Regulator (CER) and the hourly air temperature and weather data from ETH Zurich and Imperial College London to develop statistical models to predict hourly electricity demand in the residential sector in Ontario.